6/7/2021 UPDATE from Dr. Amy

 (More details on the specifics of our cleaning procedures are found in our COVID Pandemic Office & Patient Procedures Manual.)

 All staff members will wear a mask whenever a patient is in the building.
 A mask will be provided and staff should keep a 6-foot distance from clients and other staff members whenever possible.
-The doctor will wash hands before and after every patient in accordance with the CDC hand hygiene guidelines: https://www.cdc.gov/handhygiene/providers/index.html
+The doctor will use hand sanitizer or wash hands before and after every patient in accordance with the CDC hand hygiene guidelines: https://www.cdc.gov/handhygiene/providers/index.html

 Each staff member will have his/her temperature taken and recorded before seeing any patients each day.
 If a temperature greater than 99.5 F is recorded, the staff member will be sent home and appropriate measures will be taken in conjunction with his/her primary care physician and the employee will only return to the office once it is certain he/she is not contagious.

 If a staff member begins to have symptoms of sore throat, cough, shortness of breath, or loss of sense of taste or smell, he or she will be sent home immediately and will contact his/her primary provider to be tested for COVID-19.
 The staff member may return to work if he/she receives a negative test result and has had no symptoms for at least 3 days.
-If the test is positive, he/she needs to be self-quarantined for 14 days past the end of his or her symptoms.
+If the test is positive, he/she needs to be self-quarantined for 10 days from the date of the positive test or the end of the staff member’s symptoms.

 If a Patient Tests Positive for COVID: